-Canada has extended its review of Beijing-based Cnooc Ltd. (883)’s $15.1 billion takeover of Nexen (NXY) Inc. for a second time, re-setting the deadline to Dec.
+Canada has extended its review of Beijing-based Cnooc Ltd. (883)’s $15.1 billion takeover of Nexen (NXY:US) Inc. for a second time, re-setting the deadline to Dec.
 10.

 Prime Minister Stephen Harper’s government began its review of the bid for the Calgary oil and gas producer under the country’s foreign-takeover law after it was announced on July 23.
 On Oct.
 11, Industry Minister Christian Paradis said he extended the review by 30 days.